Welfare-to-Work (WTW) Plan Student Training and Education Program (STEP) Provisions

 Policy

-SB 1232 allows participants to enroll in Adult Education, ESLHSD, GED, Associate’s, Bachelor’s, Master’s, PhD, teaching credential, and undeclared major/certificate programs.
-The AEC/EC is to follow current procedures for participants enrolled or enrolling in private for-profit post-secondary educational institutions (non-SB 1232), which include following existing criteria for SIP and In-house Assessment processes.
+SB 1232 allows participants to enroll in Adult Education, English as a Second Language (ESL), High School Diploma (HSD), General Educational Development (GED), Associate’s, Bachelor’s, Master’s, Doctor of Philosophy (PhD), teaching credential, and undeclared major/certificate programs.
+The Associate Employment Counselor (AEC)/Employment Counselor (EC) is to follow current procedures for participants enrolled or enrolling in private for-profit post-secondary educational institutions (non-SB 1232), which include following existing criteria for Self-Initiated Program (SIP) and In-house Assessment processes.

 National Educational Website